Ulrich's Periodicals Directory

 The print version has been published since 1932, and was founded by Carolyn F. Ulrich, chief of the periodicals division of the New York Public Library as Periodicals Directory: A Classified Guide to a Selected List of Current Periodicals Foreign and Domestic.

-It is now also supplied on-line as Ulrichsweb, which provides web-based and Z39.50 linking to library catalogs.
+It is now also supplied online as Ulrichsweb, which provides web-based and Z39.50 linking to library catalogs.
 The online version includes over 300,000 active and current periodicals.